gaverver/netflixproject24-25/README.md

    2. **Create a new container:**
       `docker run netflix-tests`
 ## data management
 The data is stored in files.
 Inside 'data' folder there are 2 txt files: users.txt and movies.txt.
 In users.txt, each line has numbers seperated by space: ' ', such that the first number refers to the user id, and the other numbers refers to the movie ids of the movies that the user watched.
-For convenience, the movie ids are sorted and has no duplicates, this maintence helps us to boost the performance of recommendation command, and saves space.
+For convenience, the movie ids are sorted and has no duplicates, this maintence helps us to boost the performance of complex commands, and saves space.
 ## running examples
 ### spaces doesn't matter & restart doesn't matter
 ![image](https://github.com/user-attachments/assets/4fea1103-3798-4b8d-9ec0-4982a0f6603c)